man brushes a woman's real hand and a rubber hand hidden from her view

 Researchers have developed several scales and patient reported outcome measures (PROMs) to allow clinicians to find the tool that fits best with your condition.
 These include:

-- Defense and Veterans Pain Rating Scale (DVPRS): similar to the Wong-Baker Scale, this is specifically used for those in active military and veterans with acute or chronic pain.
+• Defense and Veterans Pain Rating Scale (DVPRS): Similar to the Wong-Baker Scale, this is specifically used for those in active military and veterans with acute or chronic pain.
 It also measures sleep, mood, and stress.

 Treatment and management

-There are several ways to manage and treat pain.
 Pain management specialists can offer non-surgical or surgical options for a variety of conditions, including medications, injections, nerve blocks, or minimally invasive surgeries, such as radiofrequency ablation or spinal cord stimulators.

 Acute pain treatment